alcueca/awesome-oracles/spec/spec.md

 ```

 #### priceOf
-Returns the value of one `whole unit` of `baseAsset` in `quoteAsset` terms, as a fixed point value with 18 decimals.
+Returns the value of one `whole unit` of `base` in `quote` terms, as a fixed point value with 18 decimals.

+MUST round down towards 0.

-MUST revert with `OracleUnsupportedPair` if not capable to provide data for the specified `baseAsset` and `quoteAsset` pair.
+MUST revert with `OracleUnsupportedPair` if not capable to provide data for the specified `base` and `quote` pair.

 MUST revert with `OracleUntrustedData` if not capable to provide data within a degree of confidence publicly specified.